 A frequently misunderstood concept is the prohibition against nonprofit private inurement.
-While its true that the IRS rules prohibit inurement of an organization’s net earnings to an organization’s “insiders,” such as substantial contributors, directors, officers, trustees, and their businesses and family members, that does not mean that insiders cannot ever benefit from their association with the nonprofit.
+While it is true that the IRS rules prohibit inurement of an organization’s net earnings to an organization’s insiders, such as substantial contributors, directors, officers, trustees, and their businesses and family members, that does not mean that insiders cannot ever benefit from their association with the nonprofit.

 Non-profits can ensure compensation of executive employees and trustees does not result in private inurement by:

 - Establishing an independent executive and/or trustee compensation committee to perform due diligence in deciding upon compensation;

 - Recording in committee or trustee minutes data relied upon that indicates the proposed executive or trustee compensation is reasonable according to industry standards for similarly situated non-profit corporations;

 - If compensation includes bonuses or non-salaried benefits, ensuring that there is an upper limit to compensation, and that compensation in addition to salary is clearly tied to performance.

 (For a more detailed discussion of executive compensation, see our post titled Setting Non-Profit Executive Compensation)